adamcallison/bream/docs/source/usage.rst

             # get the timestamps in sorted order
             timestamps = sorted(timestamp_to_file_map)

-            # read from the next timestamp if a 'read_from_after' is given, otherwise start at beginning
+            # read from the next timestamp if a 'read_from_after' is given, otherwise start at beginnig
             read_from_idx = (
                 (timestamps.index(br.read_from_after) + 1) if br.read_from_after is not None else 0
             )